OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Dynamic Analysis

 Run the app on the device in an unmodified state and make sure that everything works.
-Then, apply simple patches to classes.dex and any .so libraries contained in the app package.
-Re-package and re-sign the app as described in the chapter "Basic Security Testing".
+Then, apply simple patches to the classes.dex and any .so libraries contained in the app package.
+Re-package and re-sign the app as described in the chapter "Basic Security Testing" and run it.
+The app should detect the modification an cease to function.

 #### Remediation